oliver23n/password-generator/README.md

 The app provides a randomly generated password that meets certain criteria when the button is clicked.
 The criteria is set by the user, after answering a seires of prompts like:
 * The length of the password ( between 8 and 128 characters );
-* Wether to use or not Uppercase, Lowercase , Numbers, or Special Characters ( must choose at least one type );
+* Whether to use or not Uppercase, Lowercase , Numbers, or Special Characters ( must choose at least one type );

 After answering the prompts the generated password is displayed in the box.